grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 ---
-description: Learn how to configure Grafana Agent Flow on Linux
+description: Learn how to configure Grafana Agent on Linux
-title: Configure Grafana Agent Flow on Linux
+title: Configure Grafana Agent on Linux
 menuTitle: Linux
-weight: 200
+weight: 300
 ---

-# Configure Grafana Agent Flow on Linux
+# Configure Grafana Agent on Linux

-To configure Grafana Agent Flow on Linux, perform the following steps:
+To configure Grafana Agent on Linux, perform the following steps:

 1. Edit the default configuration file at `/etc/grafana-agent-flow.river`.